Your cart is currently empty!

 Do I have to be enrolled in a specific school or live in the Bronx to be in the YPL?

 Nope!
-We welcome anyone from the five boroughs of New York City, although preference is given to Bronx-based applicants.
-The only requirement is that you’re able to get to and from class every week.
+We welcome students from all five boroughs, though preference is given to Bronx-based applicants.
+The only requirement is that you can travel to and from class each week.

 How much does the program cost?

-The YPL is completely FREE for all enrolled students!
-We provide equipment, cover the cost of any field trip transportation, and even have pre-class snacks.
+The BDC YPL is completely free for all enrolled students.
+We provide equipment, cover field trip transportation, and even offer pre-class snacks.

 When and where are classes held?